The customer should always come first.

 How to Measure Brand Affinity

 However, when it comes to brand affinity, we need to take a step back.
-Rather than looking at the wider picture an entire audience creates, this time it’s necessary to hone in on the little guy.
-What does an individual customer or consumer think of your brand?
+Rather than looking at the bigger picture an entire audience creates, it’s necessary to hone in on the little guy and ask:

+What does the individual customer or consumer think of your brand?
 What values does a customer share with your brand?
-Do they prefer your brand in your product category?
-Will this customer stick with your brand over the long run?
+Do they prefer your brand over the competition?
+Will this customer stick with your brand in the long run?

 The Benefits of Brand Affinity

-It Helps Build Relationships
+1. It Helps Build Relationships

-It Develops A Brand Personality
+2. It Develops A Brand Personality

-It Creates Trust
+3. It Creates Trust

-It Improves Satisfaction Levels
+4. It Improves Satisfaction Levels

 How to Build Brand Affinity

-Improve Your Customer Service
+1. Improve Your Customer Service

 “Providing excellent and responsive customer service is a means of setting ourselves apart from competitors.
 We understand our product is at the higher end of the cost scale but know that clients are willing to pay a premium if they're confident they'll receive a positive service experience and recognize we'll work the extra mile if needed to attain their satisfaction.”

-Don’t Ignore Other Metrics
+2. Don’t Ignore Other Metrics